andreasabel/inCode/entry/introduction-to-singletons-4.md

 its lifted version to take a defunctionalization symbol `a ~> b ~> b`.

-That the template haskell also generates `SingI` instances for all of your defunctionalization symbols, too --- more on that in a bit!
+That the template haskell also generates `SingI` instances for all of your defunctionalization symbols, too (more on that in a bit).

 It's okay to stay "in the world of singletons" for the most part, and let singletons handle the composition of functions for you.
 However, it's still